Kingsway Village

-Kingsway Village is located three miles south of the City of Gloucester, England, adjacent to the suburbs of Quedgeley and Tuffley.
-It is built upon the old RAF Quedgeley site, the development of the site was started in 2006 by several housing developers.
+Kingsway Village is an area adjacent to the town of Quedgeley and suburb of Tuffley in Gloucester, in the ceremonial county of Gloucestershire, England.
+It is built upon the old RAF Quedgeley site.

-Kingsway comes under the town of Quedgeley, and is in the City Council Ward of Quedgeley Fieldcourt.
+Kingsway is part of Quedgeley, and is in the City Council Ward of Quedgeley Fieldcourt.
 As of 2016, under Gloucestershire County Council it is part of the ward of Kingsway.